remotemobprogramming/mob/README.md

-# mob: Swift Handover using git
+# Tool for swift handover using git

 ![mob Logo](logo.svg)